brettz9/imf/README.md

 1. Add utility for auto-setting `document.title` (though possibly with own lang/dir), `html.lang`, and `html.dir` (auto-detect latter using <https://github.com/shadiabuhilal/rtl-detect>; also 3/4 scripts that could use vertical writing modes `p.vertical { writing-mode: vertical-rl; }`); also filed <https://github.com/tc39/ecma402/issues/205> for auto-detecting this;
+1. Support localStorage (or indexedDB) for locales
 1. Support JSONP (allowing for multi-line template strings or other deviants from non-JSON syntax like single quotes).
-1. Support localStorage (or indexedDB) for locales
-1. Reference <https://www.npmjs.com/package/flat> in docs for those who'd like to easily migrate to a flattened version later (either of which are compatible).